tanto2412/testReadTheDocs/docs/source/main_features.rst

 This feature allows users to define a threshold that will automatically push BGP configurations (active rule) if the threshold is triggered.

 Terms:
+  - Thresholds
-  - Thresholds: A threshold is a set of defined filters and limit to monitor the traffic, and if the traffic is above the limit, it will trigger a static action assigned to the threshold.
+    A threshold is a set of defined filters and limit to monitor the traffic, and if the traffic is above the limit, it will trigger a static action assigned to the threshold.
+  - Static Actions
-  - Static Actions: A static action is a simplified BGP rules to be executed when a threshold limit is triggered.
+    A static action is a simplified BGP rules to be executed when a threshold limit is triggered.
+  - Active Rules
-  - Active Rules: A set of BGP rules as a result of threshold triggered a static action.
+    A set of BGP rules as a result of threshold triggered a static action.

 There are two kinds of thresholds:
   - Connection Limit threshold